 An extraordinary general meeting (EGM) refers to any shareholders meeting called by a company other than its scheduled annual general meeting and for specific events as stated in article (210) of the BCCL.
-BNH did not require to convene EGM during 2023.
+BNH convened an EGM on 3rd October 2024, to address matters of significance as part of the company's ongoing governance process.